americanexpress/create-using-template/README.md

 Note that the key doesn't contain the .ejs suffix, as this will always be removed by the generator

 ##### `ignoredFileNames` array<string>, optional
 When the generator is ready to read a file from your template, it will first check this array for a string matching the fileName it is to use.
-If the key is string, it will entirely skip this file.
+If the key is a string, it will entirely skip this file.

 For example, if you have a file in your template called `.eslintrc.json.ejs` that you only want to write if the user has asked for eslint you would return
 ```jsx